jbflow/LiveReader/README.md

 ## Developers

-I will aim to put a full breakdown on how you can contribute here soon, but any developers that are interested in getting involved please reach out.
+I will aim to put a full breakdown on how you can contribute here at some stage, but any developers that are interested in getting involved please reach out.

 The bare minimum to get you set up for development is